cyclewala/JouneyAssignment/README.md

 - MVVM design pattern followed
-- Jetpack Components : Room Framework (for local storage), Hilt Framework (dependency injection), Navigation Component (screen navigations)
+- Jetpack Components : Room Framework (for local storage), Hilt Framework (dependency injection), Navigation Component (screen navigation)
 - Retrofit used for network api call
 - Coroutines used to handle parallel api call and processing (without blocking main thread)
-- For localstorage jetpack >> room framework used
+- For local storage jetpack >> room framework used
-- Databinding used to get ui updated as soon as api data and data processed
+- Data binding is used to get ui updated as soon as api data and data processed

 ## Explanation